-In this Avast Secure line VPN review Spain, I checked for any viruses in its download file.
+In this Avast Secureline VPN review, I checked for any viruses in its download file.
 It did NOT contain any viruses.
 This test was performed using VirusTotal which alerts users if there’s a virus in a file.

 Here are the results:

-There was no malware detected in this file, so it is completely safe for many VPN users.
+There was no malware detected in this file, so it is completely safe for many VPN users in New Zealand.
 However, I still recommend using antivirus software with Avast to secure your devices.

-Avast Secureline VPN’s network has server offerings of around 100 server locations in 34 countries.
+Avast Secureline VPN’s network has server offerings of around 100 server locations in 34 countries including servers in New Zealand.
 This includes server locations in China and Russia but does not include any Middle East countries except for Israel.
 This is a fairly robust collection if we compare it with other VPN providers such as Private Internet Access or ExpressVPN as they offer thousands of geographically diverse servers.

 Avast’s VPN doesn’t offer many advanced features, but it does offer physical servers.
-Most VPNs offer virtual servers that are not secure enough, but with Avast you don’t have to worry about that as the company owns all of its servers.
+Most VPNs offer virtual servers that are not secure enough in New Zealand, but with Avast you don’t have to worry about that as the company owns all of its servers.

-Is Avast Secureline VPN good for P2P or Torrenting in Spain?
+Is Avast Secureline VPN good for P2P or Torrenting?

 Avast VPN offers multiple servers optimized for torrenting.
-Simply connect the P2P server to access Avast Secureline VPN torrents in Spain safely.
+Simply connect the P2P server to access torrents safely.
 This VPN encrypts online traffic with 256-bit AES encryption for security.
-There is also unlimited bandwidth so you don’t have to worry about your VPN usage.
+There is also unlimited bandwidth so you don’t have to worry about your VPN usage in New Zealand.
 In short, casual internet users as well as users who like torrenting, will both be completely safe and secure with military-grade encryption.

 Here are some of Avast VPN P2P servers: